 |

-native of Chicago, Jim started at WDRC FM during the summer
+in May 1946, this Chicago native started at WDRC FM during

-of 1967.
-He soon moved to the AM side hosting a 9AM-2PM request
+the summer of 1967.
+He soon moved to the AM side hosting a

-show.
-He finished his brief stay at WDRC doing middays on
+9AM-2PM request show.
+He finished his brief stay at WDRC doing

 PRIOR: